 Show Notes

-Discover what’s possible when direct experience informs best practice.
+Discover what’s possible when experience informs best practice.

 Martin Slyngstad is an autistic behavior specialist from California and the co-author of Chatter Box: My Life with Autism, A Mother and Son’s Perspective.